scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/norway.md

 next: { title: "Poland", url: "/country-profiles/poland/"}
 ---

+{:.leader}
-<p class='leader'>In 2017, Scotland sold over <b>£1 billion</b> worth of exports to Norway.
-This is <b>3.1%</b> of Scotland’s total international exports.
-Between 2013 and 2017, Scottish exports to Norway decreased by an average of <b>5.9%</b> each year.
-Exports have been affected by a slow-down in Norway’s economy during this time.</p>
+In 2017, Scotland sold over **£1 billion** worth of exports to Norway.
+This is **3.1%** of Scotland’s total international exports.
+Between 2013 and 2017, Scottish exports to Norway decreased by an average of **5.9%** each year.
+Exports have been affected by a slow-down in Norway’s economy during this time.

 ![An image of Norway outlined on a map](/assets/images/country_maps/06-Norway.png)